 K.P.
-Buteyko, MD, is a famous Russian physiologist whose contribution into the field of medicine could be compared to Einstein's role in physics.
+Buteyko, MD, is a famous Russian physiologist whose contribution to the field of medicine could be compared to Einstein's role in physics.
 He created a new health philosophy as well as its practical application, which saved the lives and improved the health conditions of numerous people around the globe.
 Dr. Buteyko discovered that over-breathing (hyperventilation) is extremely damaging for health and that many health problems could be stopped by the Buteyko Breathing Normalization method.
-In the US, the Breathing Center exclusively represents the patent holder of the Buteyko® Method in Russia and Buteyko® Clinic in Moscow.
+In the US, the Breathing Center exclusively represents the patent holder of the Buteyko Method in Russia and Buteyko Clinic in Moscow.

 Konstantin Pavlovich Buteyko was born in 1923 in a small village near Kiev, Ukraine.
 As a child, he would spend hours quietly observing and examining plants, insects, and anything else he encountered.
 His father was a mechanic, and the boy also liked learning about vehicles.
 His mother, a schoolteacher, was known to say, "I gave birth to an odd boy," referring to her son's avid curiosity about understanding how things work.

 Buteyko saw any mechanism as an intriguing collection of parts, and would be tempted to take them apart.
 Growing older, he became fascinated by the idea that it is not only the parts that make things work smoothly, but the interaction between them—the balance of a system as a whole supported by certain constants.
 This natural progression led him to the Polytechnic College in Kiev where he began studying engineering.